Yuan devaluation exposes European exporters

 FRANKFURT European exporters glimpsed the possible progressive erosion of lucrative benefits from the weak euro on Tuesday, as China's surprise devaluation made foreign goods more expensive for its consumers and corporate customers.

-Shares fell in makers of cars, luxury goods and consumer products, wiping 140 billion euros (£99.6 billion) off the value of the FTSEurofirst 300 index, as the spectre loomed of a new round of currency wars.
+Shares fell in makers of cars, luxury goods and consumer products, wiping 140 billion euros ($155 billion) off the value of the FTSEurofirst 300 index, as the specter loomed of a new round of currency wars.

 European companies from L'Oreal to Siemens have benefited from the euro's weakness making their products cheaper abroad and lifting the value of sales in other currencies, while Chinese growth has masked weakness elsewhere.